SM Spirituality Media

 Why the cross-cultural recurrence matters

-Independent emergence of recognisably similar shamanic complexes — the journey to upper and lower worlds, the spirit-helper relationship, the use of rhythmic drumming or specific plants to enter the working state, the role of healing within community context — across cultures that did not share an origin is itself a piece of ethnographic evidence.
-Mircea Eliade's Shamanism: Archaic Techniques of Ecstasy (1951) compiled the comparative record; Michael Harner's later core shamanism model was an attempt to extract the practical method from the cultural specifics.
+The independent emergence of recognisably similar shamanic complexes is itself a piece of evidence.
+Recurring features include the journey to upper and lower worlds, a spirit-helper relationship, the use of rhythmic drumming or specific plants to enter the working state, and the role of the practitioner as community healer.
+Mircea Eliade's Shamanism: Archaic Techniques of Ecstasy (1951) compiled the comparative record.
+Michael Harner later extracted what he called core shamanism: the practical method stripped of cultural specifics and taught as a transferable skill.

 Plant medicines

-Many shamanic traditions use specific psychoactive plants — ayahuasca in the Amazon, peyote in Mexico and the southwestern United States, iboga in Gabon, Amanita muscaria across Eurasia — within structured ritual containers.
-The current psychedelic renaissance in Western clinical research (MDMA-assisted psychotherapy, psilocybin for treatment-resistant depression) is in part a careful re-discovery of what the relevant traditions have known about set, setting and integration for thousands of years.
+Many shamanic traditions use specific psychoactive plants within structured ritual containers.
+Examples include ayahuasca in the Amazon, peyote in Mexico and the southwestern United States, iboga in Gabon, and Amanita muscaria across Eurasia.
+The current psychedelic renaissance in Western clinical research — psilocybin for treatment-resistant depression, MDMA-assisted psychotherapy — is partly a rediscovery of what these traditions have known for thousands of years about set, setting, and integration.

 Phil Borges in the index